-Minimum requirements to set up a limited company
+Minimum requirements to register a limited company

 Who can be a company director?